freenas/freenas-docs/userguide/directoryservice.rst

 A default Kerberos realm is created for the local system in %brand%.
 :menuselection:`Directory Service --> Kerberos Realms`
 can be used to view and add Kerberos realms.
-If the network contains a KDC, click the "Add kerberose realm" button to add the Kerberos realm.
+If the network contains a KDC, click the :guilabel:`Add kerberose realm` button to add the Kerberos realm.
 This configuration screen is shown in :numref:`Figure %s <ker_realm_fig>`.

 .. _ker_realm_fig: